Bio

 (2017).

-Household Debt and the Dynamic Effects of Income Tax Changes.
+Household Debt and the Dynamic Effects of Income Tax Changes (opens in new tab).

 Review of Economic Studies, Volume 84(1), 45-81.